ksinha49/ai-workloads/services/rag-ingestion-worker/README.md

 message remains on the queue and becomes visible again after the visibility timeout, triggering a retry.
-Because messages are deleted only after successful processing, the same payload is retried until it succeeds or exceeds the maximum receives configured by any DLQ.
+Because messages are deleted only after successful processing, the same payload is retried until it succeeds or exceeds the maximum receives (five by default) configured by the DLQ.

 ## Scaling the worker